 Kunnumpara temple is located 3-4 km from Kovalam.
 The temple is situated on top of the hills giving you the picturesque view of Kovalam beach and the sea.
 The pristine surroundings of the temple are ideal for meditating.

-Suchindram temple located in Kanyakumari district is famous for 22 feet tall Hanuman statue carved out of single granite block.
+Suchindram temple located in the Kanyakumari district is famous for 22 feet tall Hanuman statue carved out of a single granite block.
 Also, the temple is famous for representing three deities in a single image.
 The stone carvings and the temple architecture are worth a visit.

 The beaches in Thiruvananthapuram attract tourists from all over the world.
 Kovalam, Varkala, Shanghumukham, Veli, etc are some of the famous beaches.